-The best moist, healthy carrot cake you'll ever eat made with almond and coconut flour and naturally sweetened with pure maple syrup.
-Packed with coconut, raisins and pecans and topped with a delicious cream cheese frosting made with Two Bears oat milk!
+The best moist, healthy carrot cake you'll ever eat is made with almond and coconut flour and naturally sweetened with pure maple syrup.
+Packed with coconut, raisins and pecans and topped with a delicious cream cheese frosting made with Two Bears oat!
 This paleo-friendly, delicious carrot cake with oat milk will be your new favourite carrot cake recipe.

 - 2 cups super fine blanched almond flour